TravisWheelerLab/DIPLOMAT/README.md

 diplomat predictors --help
 ```

+## Documentation

+DIPLOMAT has documentation on ReadTheDocs at [https://diplomat.readthedocs.io/en/latest](https://diplomat.readthedocs.io/en/latest).

 ## Development

 DIPLOMAT is written entirely in python.
 To set up an environment for developing DIPLOMAT, you can simply pull down this repository and install its
 requirements using poetry.
-For a further description of how to set up DIPLOMAT for development, see the ...
+For a further description of how to set up DIPLOMAT for development, see the
+[Development Usage](https://diplomat.readthedocs.io/en/latest/advanced_usage.html#development-usage) section in the documentation.

 ## Contributing